Spring Water Awareness Program SWAP

 The Spring Water Awareness Program (SWAP) helps students increase their understanding of river systems and the hazards associated with them.
 The Ausable Bayfield Conservation Authority (ABCA) reaches out to schools located within the Ausable-Bayfield watersheds.
 SWAP includes both guided and interactive activities and the students have fun while learning about making appropriate safety decisions around waterways.

-SWAP is a FREE program available to all schools within Ausable Bayfield Conservation watersheds during the months of February and March.
+SWAP is a FREE program available to all schools within Ausable Bayfield Conservation watersheds from November to March.

 Download 2017 Poster for Spring Water Awareness Program (SWAP) at this link: